 Cunningham's previous engagements include Stereo Hideout, New Amsterdam Symphony Orchestra, Bard SummerScape, Berkshire Choral Festival, Opera Forza, the String Orchestra of Brooklyn and Westminster Opera Theater.
 He was a finalist in the 2016 International 4x4 Prizes for composers and conductors, held at the University of Oklahoma.
-During the summers of 2016 and 2017 he studied with Marin Alsop and Cristian Măcelaru, respectively, at the Cabrillo Festival of Contemporary Music.
+During the summer of 2016 he studied with Marin Alsop, and 2017-2018 with Cristian Măcelaru, at the Cabrillo Festival of Contemporary Music.

 Cunningham counts Cristian Măcelaru, Tito Muñoz, Kynan Johns, and Dennis Keene amongst his teachers and mentors.
 He holds degrees in performance and education from Westminster Choir College and Rutgers University.